lucaspcamargo/newbase/README.md

 CMake is the main build tool for this project.
 Python 3 is also a build-time dependency, as described above.

 The engine is set up to be statically linked with the final executable, and has toggles for enabling LTO, aiming for best possible performance.
-This is one of the reasons only MIT and BSD licensed dependencies are used.
+This is one of the reasons only MIT, BSD and zlib-licensed dependencies are used.

 ### Linux